-Module number: Module title: Number of ECTS:
+Module number: Module title: Numbe

 AM1 Advanced Marketing 1 9 ECTS

 Study programme International Business Studies

 Position in curriculum 3rd semester

 Categorisation Core Marketing

 Level Advanced

-Course(s) required MK2
+Course(s) required МК2

 Block course No

 Participating students Master students in the 3rd semester

 Contributes to following modules AM2

 Recommended reading Semester Project Marketing Literature depends on the marketing project.
 Non-Profit-Marketing Sargeant (2009).
 Marketing Management for Nonprofit Organizations.
 Oxford University Press.
 Lees-Marshment (2009).
 Political Marketing.
-Taylor&Francis.
+Taylor&amp;Francis.

-Acquisition of skills Semester Project Marketing Upon completion of the course, students understand the corporaticularly a feature of marketing projects and are able to complexity better thanks to being actively involved in the migroject.
-Non-Profit-Marketing This course makes it clear to students that marketing pervain many areas of economic life as a thinking concept and basis are able to better evaluate the opportunities and limitations ideas can be used in a range of fields (health services, politic based NGOs, etc.). deal with this anagement of this des and dictates for action.
-Students of how marketing
+Acquisition of skills Semester Project Marketing Upon completion of the course, students understand the complexity that is particularly a feature of marketing projects and are able to deal with this complexity better thanks to being actively involved in the management of this project.
+Non-Profit-Marketing This course makes it clear to students that marketing pervades and dictates many areas of economic life as a thinking concept and basis for action.
+Students are able to better evaluate the opportunities and limitations of how marketing ideas can be used in a range of fields (health services, politics, fundraising-

-Course title Semester Project Marketing
+Course title based NGOs, etc.).
+Semester Project Marketing

 Number of ECTS 6 ECTS

 Position in curriculum 3rd semester

 Teaching and learning forms PT

 Examination method Written essay and/or presentation

 Course content Students determine appropriate marketing strategies for companies based on market research data and learn to apply the extended marketing mix (positioning, product, price, place, promotion) to the project.
 They also learn to develop concrete marketing measures in order to reach their goals.

 Course title Non-Profit Marketing

 Number of ECTS 3 ECTS

 Position in curriculum 3rd semester

 Teaching and learning forms Integrated course

-Examination method Written examination and/or written essay and/or presentation Written examination and/or written essay and/or presentation
+Examination method Written examination and/or written essay and/or presentation

-Course content Market-oriented management is also becoming increasingly important for non-profit organisations.
-In such cases, profound knowledge of the market is essential.
-However, this expertise must also be adapted to match the special situation of the respective non-profit organisation.
+Course content Market-oriented management is also becoming increasingly import organisations.
+In such cases, profound knowledge of the m However, this expertise must also be adapted to match the special situation of the respective non-profit organisation.

 This course presents the strategic and tactical measures which non-profit organisations can and must employ in order to successfully compete with other organisations.
 The course looks in particular at organisations in the healthcare sector as well as political parties and non-profit organisations that depend on professional